-On the downside, this medication does not appear to have any anti-anxiety effects.
-However, if a person happens to experience a major depressive episode along with anxiety, then Wellbutrin may be beneficial.
-Complicating this is another caveat – if it is given in higher doses, the anxiety may increase.
+On the downside, it does not appear to be effective as an anti-anxiety medication.
+However, if you are experiencing a major depressive episode along with anxiety, then it might be beneficial.
+Complicating this is another caveat – if given in higher doses, your anxiety could increase.

-Lastly, another one of the benefits of Wellbutrin is that it is on the FDA approved list for treating Major Depressive Disorder as well as Seasonal Affective Disorder (SAD).
-However please note it is NOT approved as a treatment for bipolar disorder and should not be used in preference to a “bipolar-specific” anti-depressant such as Lamictal.
+Lastly, another benefit of Wellbutrin is that it is on the FDA approved list for treating Major Depressive Disorder as well as Seasonal Affective Disorder (SAD).
+Please note it is NOT approved as a treatment for bipolar disorder and should not be used in preference to a “bipolar-specific” anti-depressant such as Lamictal.

 Treating Bipolar with Wellbutrin

 As with many medications, there are pros and cons to treating bipolar with Wellbutrin.

 Perhaps the most obvious benefits of Wellbutrin lie in its different side effect profile.
 There is something almost too good to be true about an antidepressant that can improve sex drive and assist weight loss!

 While increased libido and a smaller waist are certainly benefits that almost anyone can appreciate, it is also important not to lose sight of the fact that this medication comes with possible negative side effects.
 Like any prescribed drug these can range from mildly annoying to life threatening.